 Copying this formula down all rows gives the following spreadsheet:

-If you have a recent version of Excel (2007 or later) the easiest way to highlight the duplicates in column D of the above spreadsheet is to use Conditional Formatting.
+The easiest way to highlight the duplicates in column D of the above spreadsheet is to use Conditional Formatting.

 To do this: